Artist Statement

-Since the advent of digital technologies in the 1970’s he has explored them as a means of bringing together the many strands of his personal creativity.
-His first digital images were produced in New York in 1984 placing Marner as one of the world pioneers in digital art.
+Since the advent of digital technologies in the 1970’s I have explored them as a means of bringing together the many strands of my personal creativity.
+My first digital images were produced in New York in 1984 placing me as one of the world pioneers in digital art.

-Marner has shown in galleries around the world since his first solo show at the Drian Gallery, London in 1960.
-His photograph "FlightAC 109" was on display at the Louvre Museum in Paris July 2015 as part of the worldwide "Exposure Awards" exhibition.
+I have shown in galleries around the world since his first solo show at the Drian Gallery, London in 1960.
+My photograph "FlightAC 109" was on display at the Louvre Museum in Paris July 2015 as part of the worldwide "Exposure Awards" exhibition.

 Biographical reference: